Ferretti Group: 1968 to 2000

-The company was founded in 1968 by Alessandro and Norberto Ferretti and produced its first motor sailer in 1971.
-During the 1980s, the two brothers decided to specialize in the production of luxury motoryachts.
-They established a new unit in Forlì, which today houses the company headquarters.

-In the early 1990s, Ferretti started an internationalisation process.
-In 1993, Ferretti of America, Inc. was founded to market motoryachts in the United States, Canada, Mexico, Venezuela and the Caribbean.
-Ferretti of America liaised with the sales network that was already present in Greece, France, Spain, Germany and Great Britain, increasing the impact of Ferretti sales abroad.
+In 1968, brothers Alessandro (1937–1996) and Norberto Ferretti (1946), sons of a fuel trader who also owned a car dealership in Bologna, decided to expand the business to the nautical sector after securing the Italian representation for the US motorboat brand Chris Craft.
+They subsequently opened a multi-window shop, Ferretti Nautica, in the city centre.

+The first self-built boat was launched in 1971 at a shipyard in Cattolica, using the hull of an 11-metre fishing boat.
+This boat was presented at the Genoa Boat Show as Ferretti Craft, marking the beginning of the company's first orders.
+Four years later, in 1975, the Ferretti brothers permanently abandoned the motor industry and opened their shipyard in San Giovanni in Marignano.

+Since the 1980s, production has focused exclusively on motorboats, incorporating advanced technological solutions, such as the thousand-litre tanks and the so-called "round shower".
+In 1982, the company introduced its first motor-only boat and began producing sport fisherman open and flybridge type boats.
+In 1987, when sales were already around a hundred boats a year, the Forlì shipyard was opened, which has since then also become the company's headquarters.

+In 1989, the Engineering Direction, a research centre dedicated to the design and development of new production boats and innovative materials, was founded.

+The company also entered the world of sport: Norberto Ferretti competed in Class 1, the most prestigious offshore category, with one of the first carbon-fibre boats, and in 1994 he became world champion.
+In 1997 his team won a second world title.
+In 1996, Alessandro died at the age of 54 in an accident, while mowing the grass at his villa in the hills of Bologna.
-In 1994, Ferretti began an international marketing process by creating a strategic network of dealers outside Europe.

-During the second half of the 1990s, after institutional investors acquired a share in the capital, an expansion strategy for external lines was started through the acquisition of companies producing luxury motoryachts.
+In 1994, Ferretti Group began an international marketing process by establishing a strategic network of dealers outside Europe.
+During the second half of the 1990s, after institutional investors acquired a stake in the company, an external expansion strategy was initiated through the acquisition of companies producing luxury motoryachts.

-In 1996, Ferretti began operating in the segment of yachts with fibreglass flybridges, measuring 28 to 40 metres in length, through Custom Line S.p.A.
+In 1996, Ferretti Group began operating in the segment of yachts with fibreglass flybridges, measuring 28 to 40 metres in length, through Custom Line S.p.A.

-In 1998, the group purchased Cantieri Navali dell’Adriatico – CNA S.r.l., which specialized in building open type motor boats with the prestigious Pershing brand.
+In 1998, the Group purchased Cantieri Navali dell’Adriatico – CNA S.r.l., which specialized in building open type motor boats with the prestigious Pershing brand.

-During the same year, Ferretti entered in the sport fisherman craft segment with the acquisition of American company Bertram Yacht, Inc. - the Miami shipyard.
+During the same year, Ferretti Group entered in the sport fisherman craft segment with the acquisition of American company Bertram Yacht, Inc. – the Miami shipyard.
 Bertram Yacht was sold in 2015.

 In 1999, Ferretti Group purchased CRN S.p.A., a shipyard specialising in the production of maxiyachts in fibreglass and megayachts with steel hulls and aluminium superstructures, measuring over 30 metres in length.